Exploring Parameter Redundancy in the Unitary Coupled-Cluster Ansatze for Hybrid Variational Quantum Computing: Introduction

 The first VQE experiment by Peruzzo and co-workers~\cite{Peruzzo2014_VQE} utilized the unitary coupled-cluster singles and doubles (UCCSD) ansatz derived from unitary coupled-cluster theory~\cite{pal1984use, sur2008relativistic, cooper2010benchmark, unitary1, unitary2, hoffmann1988unitary, kutzelnigg1991error, evangelista2019exact, anand2022quantum}.
 The standard UCCSD ansatz has an unfavorable scaling of the number of parameters with respect to the system size~\cite{kuhn_UCCSD_resources}, which translates to a large number of quantum gates and a long circuit in the quantum simulations.
 The errors in these quantum gates and circuits can quickly accumulate in the simulation, hindering the practical use of the UCCSD ansatz for simulating large quantum systems on near-term quantum devices.

-To prepare ansatze with favorable scaling, researchers have proposed many approaches (see Refs. \citenum{Fedorov2022VQE, TILLY20221} for recent reviews).
-Usually, the ansatze are classified into hardware-efficient type and chemical-inspired type with either fixed or adaptive structures.
-Hardware-efficient ansatze are flexible and easy to implement with the current quantum hardware~\cite{kandala_he_ansatz, kandala_2019_he_on_hardware} but suffer from so-called barren plateaus in the variational parameter landscape~\cite{barren_plateaus} and require extra work to enforce the physical symmetries.
-The chemical-inspired ansatze, on the other hand, are usually focused on some UCC variants with improved scaling.
+To prepare ans\"{a}tze with favorable scaling, researchers have proposed many approaches (see Refs. \citenum{Fedorov2022VQE, TILLY20221} for recent reviews).
+Usually, the ans\"{a}tze are classified into hardware-efficient type and chemically-inspired type with either fixed or adaptive structures.
+Hardware-efficient ans\"{a}tze are flexible and easy to implement with the current quantum hardware~\cite{kandala_he_ansatz, kandala_2019_he_on_hardware} but suffer from so-called barren plateaus in the variational parameter landscape~\cite{barren_plateaus} and require extra work to enforce the physical symmetries.
+The chemically-inspired ans\"{a}tze, on the other hand, are usually focused on some UCC variants with improved scaling.
 Typical UCC variants with fixed circuit structures include the unitary pair coupled cluster with generalized singles and doubles (\textit{k}-UpCCGSD) method~\cite{k_up_uccsd} that provides ``linear" scaling with the system size while including an unknown prefactor $k$ that needs to be determined heuristically, the orbital-optimized unitary coupled-cluster (OO-UCC) ansatz~\cite{Mizukami20_033421} introducing Brueckner-type orbitals with slight performance improvement, and the double unitary coupled-cluster (DUCC) ansatz~\cite{Metcalf20_6165, Kowalski18_094104} naturally enabling the support for more realistic active space approximations.